 Additionally, delegates may require a letter of invitation to support their visa application.

-Citizens of the following countries are eligible to apply for an Australian Electronic Travel Authority (ETA):
+Citizens of the following regions are eligible to apply for an Australian Electronic Travel Authority (ETA):

 Michelle Gunn is Head of Nursing Practice and Regulations at the International Council of Nurses (ICN), where she leads global work on nursing practice, regulation and scope of practice.
 A registered nurse and lawyer, she has more than 25 years’ experience spanning clinical care, law, regulation, education and health leadership.
 She was Lead Consultant for ICN’s Definition of Nursing project and has advised governments, multilateral agencies and the World Bank on health systems strengthening.
 A GNLI Scholar (2017), she is committed to advancing nursing leadership, integrity and global policy.